micahp/maiworld-miniapp-farcaster/context-summaries/context-summary-2025-08-19.md

 - An empty commit with message `COMMIT` was applied to satisfy repository workflow.

 Recent updates (later on 2025-08-19):
-- Added safer ownership enumeration: prefer bundled `public/whitelist.json` and use a read-only RPC provider for `ownerOf` checks of known Gold token IDs to avoid noisy MetaMask RPC errors.
 - Implemented lazy gallery with per-card overlay play buttons that open animation videos in a modal overlay.
 Master Play button launches the emulator placeholder.
 - Exposed `window.getCurrentOwnership()` dev helper to run the ownership check from the browser console and inspect results for the logged-in account.
+ - Replaced brute-force `ownerOf` scans with safer ownership enumeration: detect `ERC721Enumerable` and use `tokenOfOwnerByIndex` when available; for non-enumerable contracts reconstruct ownership from `Transfer` event logs to avoid RPC reverts (and added a console/progress log indicating whether enumeration is supported).
+Linted and fixed related TypeScript issues.